| |

 a hit man to kill

-his business partner; also charged
+his former business partner Stanley Stahl; also charged

-with tax evasion; jailed
+with tax evasion; briefly jailed

 for violating

-a court order against discussing the trial with the media.
+a court order against discussing the trial with the media;

 |